 Generative adversarial networks (GANs) are unsupervised algorithms that use two neural networks: one generator and a discriminator.
 It generates data with the intent to uncover patterns to create the output.

-The generator generates new data, and the discriminator classifies the generated data by the generator.
-Both these parts are trained simultaneously and compete with each other.
+The generator generates new data, and the discriminator classifies the generated data.
+Both parts are trained simultaneously and compete with each other.

 GANs are popular with image data as they are highly efficient and have high traction.
 These are used in image generation, image enhancement, translation, video, voice generation, and age progression.